thosgood/this-weeks-finds/markdown/101-150/week133.md

 > picture works well.
 A key question then is: Will it break down at the
 > Planck length?
 Does geometry have constituents at this scale?
 If so,
 > what are its atoms?
 Its elementary excitations?
 Is the space-time
-> continuum only a \`coarse-grained' approximation?
+> continuum only a 'coarse-grained' approximation?
 Is geometry
 > quantized?
 If so, what is the nature of its quanta?
 >
 > To probe such issues, it is natural to look for hints in the